olivias92/Lightsaber-Builder/README.md

 •	Contextual classes for database functions and other are included in the Models folder (C#

-o	Additionally for certain data transfers in the webpages, a ViewModel folder holds a file for better functionality with this
+ •	Additionally for certain data transfers in the webpages, a ViewModel folder holds a file for better functionality with this

 •	Files that controller redirections and some error handlings are included in the Controllers folder (C#)

 Additional folders and files are as follows: